Open defecation: Countries with high numbers

-The practice of open defecation is strongly related to poverty and exclusion particularly, in the case of rural areas and informal urban settlements in developing countries.
+The practice of open defecation is strongly related to poverty and exclusion, particularly in the case of rural areas and informal urban settlements in developing countries.
 The Joint Monitoring Programme for Water Supply and Sanitation (JMP) of UNICEF and WHO has been collecting data regarding open defecation prevalence worldwide.
 The figures are segregated by rural and urban areas and by levels of poverty.
-This program is tasked to monitor progress towards the millennium development goal (MDG) relating to drinking water and sanitation.
+This program is tasked to monitor progress towards the Millennium Development Goal (MDG) relating to drinking water and sanitation.
 As open defecation is one example of unimproved sanitation, it is being monitored by JMP for each country, and results are published on a regular basis.
 The figures on open defecation used to be lumped together with other figures on unimproved sanitation but are collected separately since 2010.

-The current estimate is that around 673 million people practice open defecation.

-The number of people practicing open defecation fell from 20 percent in 2000 to 12 percent in 2015.
+The number of people practicing open defecation fell from 20% in 2000 to 12% in 2015.
 In 2016, the estimate was for 892 million people with no sanitation facility whatsoever and therefore practicing open defecation (in gutters, behind bushes, in open water bodies, etc.).
 Most people (9 of 10) who practice open defecation live in rural areas, but the vast majority lives in two regions (Central Africa and South Asia).
-In 2016, seventy-six percent (678 million) of the 892 million people practicing open defecation in the world lived in just seven countries.
+In 2016, 76% (678 million) of the 892 million people practicing open defecation in the world lived in just seven countries.

-Some countries with large numbers of people who openly defecate are listed in the table below.